Hedonism, big hair and the end of Popery

-But unfortunately this was not the final chapter of the story of the ‘Glorious Revolution’; the Jacobites would be back.
-Indeed, tensions between some of the more excitable Catholics and Protestants over the past 300 years or so have had some pretty grim consequences.
+This is by no means the final chapter of the story spawned by the Glorious Revolution; the Jacobites would be back.
+Indeed, tensions between some of the more excitable Catholics and Protestants over the past 300 years or so have had further grim consequences in Britain.